Two new COVID-19 cases reported in Cape Girardeau County

 Two additional COVID-19 cases were reported Thursday in Cape Girardeau County.

-The county's total number of cases is 43.
+The countys total number of cases is 43.
 One of the new cases is in Jackson, raising its total to 18.
-Cape Girardeau's total count remained at 14, and the other new case was reported elsewhere in the county.
+Cape Girardeaus total count remained at 14, and the other new case was reported elsewhere in the county.
 Eight of the patients remain hospitalized.

 Scott County, with the most cases in the area, 59, reported no new cases Thursday, as did Bollinger, Perry and Stoddard counties in Missouri.